EcoExtreML/infra/setup_environment.md

 This guide assumes you already have access to SRC as a user and the workspace created by the administrator of EcoExtreML project group.

-## Configure the conda environment for running STEMMUS-SCOPE

-In order to run STEMMUS-SCOPE on SRC, we need to configure the `conda` environment and install [`matlab runtime`](https://nl.mathworks.com/products/compiler/matlab-runtime.html).
+In order to run STEMMUS-SCOPE on SRC, we need to configure the `conda` environment and download the executable file.

-### Managing environments and kernels on this Jupyter-workspace using `conda`
+## Managing environments and kernels on this Jupyter-workspace using `conda`
 In our jupyter-workspace, `miniconda` is pre-installed at the location `/etc/miniconda`.
 We will use it to create virtual python environments and install [`pystemmusscope`](https://github.com/EcoExtreML/STEMMUS_SCOPE_Processing).

 To set up the `conda` environment: